-Below is a suggested list of questions that should be considered when developing an academic service-learning syllabus:
+Syllabus development is one of the most critical and difficult aspects of successfully implementing an academic service-learning course.
+Below is a suggested list of questions that should be considered when developing a service-learning syllabus.

 In addition to these resources, the Center for Civic Engagement maintains numerous examples of Binghamton University academic service-learning syllabi.